30440r/YT-Spam-Lists/README.md

 ### Current Lists:
 - **Spam Domains**: Domains used in scam YouTube comments
 - **Spam Accounts**: External social media accounts (instagram, telegram, etc) that are mentioned in scam comments as the point of contact for that particular scam.
-Usually these are scams advertising fake hacking services, free vbucks/robux, etc.
+Usually these are scams advertising fake hacking services, free vbucks/robux, jailbreak scams etc.
 - **Spam Threads**: Accounts and Aliases (fake names of people) mentioned as the point of contact specifically in coordinated spam threads, where multiple spam bots pretend to have a conversation and end up 'recommending' the fake services of someone on another platform (usually an 'expert investor', and often involving crypto)

 #### For more detailed explanations of each, refer to the [Wiki Here](https://github.com/ThioJoe/YT-Spam-Domains-List/wiki), or view some quick examples below